Musab-Hassan/slickscrolljs/README.md

 ```

 ## Documentation
-Complete documentation and Getting Started can be found in the `docs` folder or on the [webdocs](https://slickscroll.musabhassan.com/webdocs)
+Complete documentation and Getting Started can be found in the `docs` directory.